Skip to main content

 May 19, 2005

-(Please note that this is a different day of the week from our usual schedule.)
+Forum of the History of the Mathematical Sciences Virtual Group, History of Science Society (Please note that this is a different day of the week from our usual schedule.)

 \(\textcolor{blue}{\text{This event will be online only.}}\)

-for Zoom details and a copy of this month’s reading, which is Karine Carole Chemla’s The Proof Is in the Diagram: Liu Yi and the Graphical Writing of Algebraic Equations in Eleventh-Century China.
+FoHoMS members meet monthly at 1:00 pm CDT to discuss various significant articles and books in the history of mathematics.
+Contact E. A. Hunter for Zoom details and a copy of this month’s reading, which is Karine Carole Chemla’s The Proof Is in the Diagram: Liu Yi and the Graphical Writing of Algebraic Equations in Eleventh-Century China.

-The History of Mathematics Virtual Group (HMVG) will continue our discussion of diagrams in Chinese mathematics with Karine Chemla’s “The Proof Is in the Diagram: Liu Yi and the Graphical Writing of Algebraic Equations in Eleventh-Century China.”
+The History of Mathematics Virtual Group (HMVG) will continue our discussion of diagrams in Chinese mathematics with Karine Chemla’s β€œThe Proof Is in the Diagram: Liu Yi and the Graphical Writing of Algebraic Equations in Eleventh-Century China.”
 (Please note that this is a different day of the week from our usual schedule.)
-Contact E. A. Hunter
+Contact E. A. Hunter for details.

 For those who were interested in Part II of the article we read last meeting, you can check out her article Variete des modes d’utilisation des tu dans les textes mathematiques des Song et des Yuan.